Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Experiments

 In all four experiments, the wave amplitudes decrease nearly exponentially due to dissipative effects.
 This causes the value of

-to decrease nearly exponentially as $\chi$ increases (i.e.~as the waves travel down the tank).
-We compute $\mathcal{M}$ using either the first or second harmonic band, depending on which case is under consideration.
+to decrease in a nearly exponentially manner as $\chi$ increases (i.e.~as the waves travel down the tank).
+We compute $\mathcal{M}$ or $\tilde{\mathcal{M}}$ using either the first or second harmonic band, depending on which case is under consideration.
 The best exponential fit of the form $\mathcal{M}(\chi)=\mathcal{M}(0)\exp(-2\delta\chi)$ for the first band leads to the $\delta$ values that are included in Table \ref{table:ExptParams}.
 The best exponential fit of the form $\tilde{\mathcal{M}}(\tilde{\chi})=\tilde{\mathcal{M}}(0)\exp(-2\tilde{\delta}\tilde{\chi})$ for the second band leads to the $\tilde{\delta}$ values that are included in Table \ref{table:ExptParams}.
 Note that the dimensionless variable $\tilde{\chi}$ is different than the dimensionless variable $\chi$ because it depends on $\tilde{\epsilon}$ and $\tilde{k_0}$ instead of $\epsilon$ and $k_0$, see equation (\ref{eqn:COVb}).
-The values of $\tilde{\delta}$ are larger than the values of $\delta$ by factors of $18.7$, $21.6$, $9.7$, and $2.1$ for Experiments A-D respectively.
+The values of $\tilde{\delta}$ are larger than the values of $\delta$ by factors of $18.6$, $21.5$, $9.7$, and $2.1$ for Experiments A-D respectively.
 These factors vary significantly between the experiments and are all different than the factor of $4$ predicted if the dissipation was proportional to the wave number squared; see for example Young et al.~\cite{YoungBabanin}.
+We note that Dore's~\cite{dore78} model for dissipation rates of 3.3 Hz and 6.6 Hz linear free waves at a clean air-water interface are $\delta_{3.3}=0.2866$ and $\delta_{6.6}=38.91$.
+The measured value for the first harmonic agrees reasonably well with the predicted value, while the measured value for the second harmonic is much lower than predicted for a free, 6.6 Hz wave.
 We emphasize that our empirical definitions of $\delta$ and $\tilde{\delta}$ combine all dissipative effects, regardless of their source, into a single term for each band.

 Figure \ref{fig:deltas} includes plots of $\tilde{\mathcal{M}}$ versus $\tilde{\chi}$ for each experiment along with the best exponential fits.
 Although there is strong agreement between the data and the exponential fits, the agreement between the first harmonic data and its exponential fit is even better.
 See Figures 2 and 4 of \cite{Govan} and Figure 4 of \cite{Butterfield} for those plots.
 Even though it is not explicitly stated in those papers, $\mathcal{M}$ was computed using only the first harmonic band.